FAQs

 How many articles will I need to write?

-How much will I get paid?
+How much will I be paid?

 How will I get paid?

-Please see terms and conditions
+Please see our terms and conditions for payment methods.

 When do I get paid?

-Please see terms and conditions
+Please see our terms and conditions for the frequency of your payments.

 Who pays my national insurance and tax?

-As per the terms and conditions, you are wholly responsible for your own national insurance and tax
+As per the terms and conditions, you are wholly responsible for your own national insurance and tax.

 How do I submit articles?